 - In case you anticipate a negative reference, work to control the damage that might be done.
 Your best option is to work to improve it.

 - Hire a professional reference checking firm to find out what is being said about you.
 Their findings might prepare you for the next time.

 Avoiding any possibility of negative references is your best way.
-A good résumé, an excellent interview and a strong reference is sure to help you get a job.
+A good résumé, an excellent interview, and a strong reference are sure to help you get a job.